Insights

 Jobs

-Compound on a slow curve, if at all
+Compound on a slow curve

-• Deciding what the system should do
+• Deciding what to build

-• Owning the integration architecture
+• Owning the decision that follows

-VII · What This Means If You're Buying
+VII · What This Means

 2. Build governance ahead of capability.

-3. Pay for outcomes, not seats.
+3. Pay for outcomes.

 Want to discuss these dynamics?